HELP TO BUY

 1. Help to Buy: Shared Ownership

-If covering a full mortgage is prohibitive, then this programme could be for you.
+If covering a full mortgage is prohibitive, then this program could be for you.
 Shared Ownership offers the opportunity to purchase a share of your home and pay rent on the rest.
 Over time you can buy a larger share when your finances allow.
 This means you’ll only need to secure a mortgage against a percentage of the purchase price rather than the full amount.

 If your household earns £80,000 a year or less (£90,000 in London) then you could be eligible for the scheme.
-You can purchase between 25% and 75% of the market value, however you will need to save a 10% deposit on this amount and be able to cover solicitors’ fees, stamp duty and other costs associated with buying a house.
+You can purchase between 25% and 75% of the market value, however, you will need to save a 10% deposit on this amount and be able to cover solicitors’ fees, stamp duty, and other costs associated with buying a house.

 The share that belongs to the housing association is rented to you at a reduced rate but may include a service charge.
 Whether you buy a house or an apartment, all properties are purchased on a leasehold basis.
 For more information on how to apply in our region visit the Help to Buy Midlands website.

 In this scheme, the government will lend you up to 20% of the current market value of the house you want to buy, which means you need a 5% deposit and 75% mortgage.
 The good news is the loan doesn’t accrue any interest over the first five years.
 The scheme is applicable to newly built homes, which means you could be the owner of a pristine new property without breaking the bank.